Lisztos/maybe/README.md

 > This fork is based on the original [Maybe Finance](https://github.com/maybe-finance/maybe) project but is **NOT affiliated with or endorsed by Maybe Finance Inc.**
 > "Maybe" is a trademark of Maybe Finance Inc. This fork is provided under the AGPLv3 license.

-> [!IMPORTANT]
-> The original repository is no longer actively maintained.
-You can read more about this in the [final release](https://github.com/maybe-finance/maybe/releases/tag/v0.6.0).

 ## About This Fork

 This is a personal finance app that can be [self hosted with Docker](docs/hosting/docker.md).
 It provides comprehensive financial tracking and management capabilities.